A population-based approach to background discrimination in particle physics: Monte Carlo study

-The possibility to be operated in unsupervised mode distinguishes the Gibbs sampler from existing multivariate approaches such as those available in ROOT \cite{ROOT} with TMVA.
-However, the iterative nature of the algorithm leads to a disadvantage with respect to established multivariate algorithms in terms of execution time.
-The running time of the Gibbs sampler corresponding to 1,000 iterations on the Monte Carlo input data set used in this study was about 20~s on a 2GHz Intel Processor with 1GB RAM.

-However, given the parallelization potential of the Gibbs sampler that was pointed out already in the original paper \cite{geman}, improvements may be possible in this respect, for example using commodity Graphics Processing Units (GPUs) that are extensively used both in particle physics and in other disciplines for compute-intensive applications.
+As a concluding remark, it should also be noted that the iterative nature of the algorithm can lead to a disadvantage with respect to established methods in terms of execution time.
+However, the running time of the sampler corresponding to 1,000 iterations on the Monte Carlo input data set used in this study was $\sim20~\mbox{s}$ on a 2~GHz Intel Processor with 1~GB RAM, so still reasonable for offline use.
+In any case, given the parallelization potential of the algorithm, which is a consequence of a similar property of the Gibbs sampler as pointed out in \cite{geman}, improvements may be possible in this respect, for example using commodity Graphics Processing Units (GPUs) that have been used extensively both in particle physics and in other disciplines for compute-intensive applications.